open/close all folders

 - Part of the Author Appeal in Fullmetal Alchemist: Hiromu Arakawa thinks men should be muscular and big, and women should be bosomy and curvy.
 Specifically, in one of the omake in volume 12, "Men should be buffed and women should be vavoom!"
 Even The Hero who is The Napoleon is still tremendously ripped, as revealed during his many, many, shirtless scenes.

-- Jojos Bizarre Adventure's male cast are almost entirely buff, manly men.
+- JoJo's Bizarre Adventure's male cast at the start are almost entirely buff, manly men.
 Way back at the beginning of the series, Jonathan Joestar and Dio Brando can, at age 12, be easily mistaken for older because of this trope.
-However, this was downplayed starting at around Part 5, and the male characters in Part 7 and 8 hardly have any obvious musculature at all.
+However, this was downplayed over the course of the Art Evolution of Part 4 with latter parts opting for a much leaner yet still fit look for the male characters.

 - Toriko.
 Nearly every major male character in the series has an extremely muscled body.
 Except Komatsu.